Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/04_mob_scene.md

 This will take you back to the script editor and add a new function for you, `on_VisibilityNotifier_screen_exited()`.
 From it, call the `queue_free()` method.
-This will destroy the mob instance when the *VisibilityNotifier* \'s box leaves the screen.
+This will destroy the mob instance when the *VisibilityNotifier*'s box leaves the screen.

-gdscript GDScript

 ```
 func _on_VisibilityNotifier_screen_exited():